Beyond Fully Supervised Pixel Annotations: Scribble-Driven Weakly-Supervised Framework for Image Manipulation Localization: Conclusion

 \section{Conclusion}

 In this work, we present and release the first scribble-annotated IML dataset, Sc-IML, filling an important gap in weakly supervised annotation resources for the field.
-We also propose the first scribble-based weakly supervised IML framework, which incorporates structural consistency, prior-aware feature modulation, and gated adaptive fusion modules, significantly boosting model robustness and detection accuracy.
-Furthermore, the confidence-aware entropy minimization loss further enhances the model’s generalization to weakly and unlabeled regions.
-Experimental results demonstrate that our approach consistently outperforms existing fully supervised methods on both in-distribution and out-of-distribution data.
+We also propose the first scribble-based weakly supervised IML framework, which incorporates structural consistency, prior-aware feature modulation, and gated adaptive fusion modules, significantly boosting model's robustness and localization accuracy.
+Moreover, the confidence-aware entropy minimization loss further enhances the model’s generalization in weakly supervised and unlabeled regions.
+Experimental results demonstrate that our approach consistently outperforms existing fully supervised methods on both in-distribution and out-of-distribution datasets.
 Our work provides a new perspective for low-cost annotation and weakly supervised learning in IML, and significantly advances the development of this field.